 Should your company jump aboard the bandwagon, too?
 Like all cloud technologies, there are some pros and cons to consider.
-In this post, we will cover some of the advances in Conversational AI in 2021, why it matters, plus the pros and cons to consider.
-But first, let’s take a deeper look at the specifics of how it all works.
+In this post, we will cover some of the advances in Conversational AI, why it matters, plus the advantages and disadvantages to consider.
+But first, let’s take a deeper look at the specifics of how Conversational AI works.

 What is Conversational AI?

 Conversational Artificial Intelligence (AI) refers to technologies that use data, machine learning, and NLP to enable human-to-computer communication.
 These chatbot technologies are a thriving business as they solve many issues in making human-like communications possible by recognizing speech and text inputs and translating their meanings across human and computer languages.

 Conversational AI for Customer Service, such as online chatbots (bots) and voice assistants (VAs) are becoming more widely used by contact centers to imitate human agents as part of customer support services automation.

 How Conversational AI Works

 The way Conversational AI works for CS/CX is it comprehends and engages in contextual dialogue with visitors using natural language processing (NLP) and additional AI algorithms.